openrewrite/rewrite-docs/reference/recipes/java/migrate/guava/noguavalistsnewcopyonwritearraylist.md

-# Use new CopyOnWriteArrayList&lt;&gt;\(\) instead of Guava
+# Use `new CopyOnWriteArrayList<>()` instead of Guava

+** org.openrewrite.java.migrate.guava.NoGuavaListsNewCopyOnWriteArrayList**
- **org.openrewrite.java.migrate.guava.NoGuavaListsNewCopyOnWriteArrayList** _Prefer the Java standard library over third-party usage of Guava in simple cases like this._
+_Prefer the Java standard library over third-party usage of Guava in simple cases like this._

 ## Source